 In America’s biggest cities hundreds of service manholes catch fire or explode every year.
 To protect the people from these risks, our client wanted a system that could detect and transmit early warnings about sites before reaching critical state so preventative action could be taken.

-Plextek works with large defence contractors on complex hardware programmes.
+Plextek works on complex hardware programmes.
 Often delays in designing a single module will delay the whole programme.
 Challenging requirements means that the appropriate technical expertise is not widely available, making delays hard to recover.

 UK forces use video cameras extensively for remote monitoring and surveillance.
 With most current systems using analogue technology, we assisted our client, Ministry of Defence, assess the transition to digital…